astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 image: assets/images/secrets/secrets_in_lambda.png
 ---

 We all have secrets.
 Some are small secrets which we barely hide (sometimes I roll through stop signs on my bike).
-Others are so huge we don't even want to think about them (_serverless actually has servers_).
+Others are so sensitive that we don't even want to think about them (<span class="spoiler">_serverless actually has servers_</span>).

 Managing and securing secrets in your applications have similar dimensions!
 As a result, handling a random 3rd party API key is different from handling the root signing key for an operating system or nuclear launch codes.